 In the clip below, we highlight Young’s ability to score following hand-off actions.

 Young is a flat-out elite scorer.
 He shoots it from deep with the best of them, is an elite self-creator off-the-bounce, has good feel as an on-ball pick-and-roll/hand-off scorer, sells believable shot fakes, and is one of the shiftier players in the country.
 His 55-point effort in a victory over Siena (outdueling rising freshman NBA prospect Jalen Pickett) was one of the highlights of the college hoops season and a notable signature moment in Young’s developing case to get his shot at the NBA.

 Young projects to receive a Portsmouth Invitational Tournament invite in the coming weeks and will likely earn a spot on an NBA Summer League roster.
 His dynamic scoring repertoire will be quite appealing for NBA G League teams and European clubs, alike.
-Young and his agent will likely end up with a choice between these two routes, either of which he has a great shot of being an elite scorer as he continues his pursuit at an eventual spot in the NBA.
+Young and his agent will likely end up with a choice between these two routes, either of which he has a great shot of being an elite scorer as he continues his pursuit at an eventual shot at the NBA.

 Write something about yourself.
 No need to be fancy, just an overview.